 Hello fellow readers, Seeing the Forest through the Blue Trees by Konstantin Dimopoulos set the pace for the lecture series at the recent Woody Plant Conference held at The Scott Arboretum in Swarthmore, PA.
-Kon, born in Egypt to Greek parents, began his creation of brilliant blue trees in cities all over the world in 2003.
-First, in New Zealand where he moved with his family at age eight.
+Kon, born in Egypt to Greek parents, began his creation of brilliant blue trees in cities worldwide in 2003.
+First, in New Zealand, where he moved with his family at age eight.

 “We continue to be crazy despite what we learn from history.”
-Kon went on to explain with a lift in his voice, “Just for the record, blue is not my favorite color (and) I am not an environmentalist.”
+Kon explained with a lift in his voice, “Just for the record, blue is not my favorite color (and) I am not an environmentalist.”
 Though it’s clear his thought-provoking art is inspired and motivated to bring to dramatic light serious ecological issues in hopes of impacting a positive change.

 At first, the images of the volunteers painting trunks and limbs stirred my concern for the trees.
 Trunks must breathe, after all.
 Unease was quickly overcome as Kon shared that when the display was planned for London, they were required to prove the watercolor could quickly come off.

 The exhibit was on the same street as motorcades for funerals should there be an emergency Royal event.
 They even painted themselves blue to demonstrate the nontoxic nature of the vibrant blue dye.
 While the blue on the trees can wash off with a quick hosing, in nature, it sheds more slowly rain after rain creating a gradual shift from the surreal to the natural beauty we too often take for granted.